Shake it off? Parents come up short for Taylor Swift tickets

 Fresh off one of the biggest album launches of her career, Swift announced earlier this month she was going on a new U.S. stadium tour starting next year, with international dates to follow.
 Fans who received a special code after registering had exclusive access to buy tickets Wednesday, ahead of Friday sales for the rest of the public.

-The 27-date Eras Tour kicks off March 18 in Glendale, Arizona, and wraps up with two nights in Los Angeles on Aug.
-4-5.
-It’s Swift’s first tour since 2018.
+The 52-date Eras Tour kicks off March 17 in Glendale, Arizona, and wraps up with five shows in Los Angeles ending Aug.
+9. It’s Swift’s first tour since 2018.

 “It was sad.
 It was so sad,” said Vivica Williams in Clarksville, Maryland.